montanonic/fitness-backend/docs/Conversations.md

 can invite other people to it (we might want to make this friends-only?).
 This is a very simplistic system, and we can expand upon it in the future when we decide it is too simple.

+## You can create multiple conversations that include the same users.

+So, currently, you're able create multiple identical conversations with an identical set of recipients.
+We may want to create the more traditional behavior where any new conversation that includes the same set of users will get rolled into the existing conversation instead of creating a new one.

+That said, this free-er model does allow for some potentially desirable creations, and if we just imitated what texting already does perhaps we'd be missing an opportunity here?

+Until I get a word from Denis or Kevin on how we want conversations to behave, I'm going to leave it as it is right now.